5th Floor, Hammond Hall, 701 Planetarium Place

 Bio: Dr. Christopher Kribs is Distinguished Teaching Professor and Distinguished Research Professor at The University of Texas at Arlington, where he has held a joint appointment in Mathematics and Curriculum & Instruction since 1997.
 He developed and has directed UTA's graduate program in K-8 mathematics education since 2000, which has offered professional development to over 200 local K-8 teachers.
 His research interests in mathematical biology include modeling vector-borne diseases and zoonoses.
 His research interests in mathematics education include classroom discourse analysis and the learning and teaching of operations on rational numbers.

-Bio: Amanda Olsen, Ph.D., is an Assistant Professor of Measurement and Statistics who is joint appointed to the department of Curriculum and Instruction and Education Leadership and Policy Studies at the University of Texas at Arlington.
-She received her Ph.D. in Statistics, Measurement, and Evaluation in Education from the University of Missouri - Columbia and was also a postdoctoral research associate at the University of North Carolina at Chapel Hill.
-Further, she has received rigorous training in educational methodologies from entities such as the Institute of Education Sciences, the Association for Institutional Research, and the National Center for Education Statistics.
+Bio: Amanda Olsen, Ph.D., is an Assistant Professor of Measurement and Statistics in the department of Curriculum and Instruction in the College of Education at UTA.
+She received her Ph.D. in Statistics, Measurement, and Evaluation in Education from the University of Missouri at Columbia and was also a postdoctoral research associate at the University of North Carolina at Chapel Hill.
 As an applied quantitative methodologist, she engages in a variety of areas including multilevel modeling, multivariate statistics, program evaluation, research design, and complex survey design and analysis, in addition to substantive topics including equity, student-teacher relationships, and policy.
 She has received over 10 million dollars as the PI or Co-PI from grant funders such as the U.S. Department of Education, the National Science Foundation, and the Meadows Foundation, among others.

 Bio: Dr. Daniel Robinson is Associate Dean of Research and the K-16 Mind, Brain, and Education Endowed Chair in the College of Education.
 He previously served as Chair of the Department of Curriculum and Instruction at UTA from 2017-2020 and Director of the School of Education at Colorado State University from 2012-2013.
 As a faculty member, he has taught at Mississippi State University (1993-1997), the University of South Dakota (1997-1998), the University of Louisville (1998-1999), the University of Texas at Austin (1999-2012), and Colorado State University (2012-2015).
 Dan served as Editor of Educational Psychology Review from 2006-2015 and as Associate Editor of the Journal of Educational Psychology from 2014-2020.
 He has also served as an editorial board member of nine refereed international journals.
 Dan has published over 100 articles, books, and book chapters, presented over 100 papers at research conferences, and taught over 100 college courses.
 His research interests include educational technology innovations that may facilitate learning and team-based approaches to learning.
 He was a Visiting Fulbright Scholar, Victoria University, Wellington, New Zealand and was named as one of the most published authors in educational psychology journals from 1991-2002, 2003-2008, and 2009-2014, Contemporary Educational Psychology, 2004, 2010, 2015.